 U.S. Defense Commitments to Taiwan.
 U.S. arms sales to Taiwan are part of a decades-long U.S. policy approach which came to be called "strategic ambiguity" and which tried continually to balance two competing policy objectives.
 On the one hand, U.S. policymakers recognized Beijing as the legitimate government of all China and promised PRC leaders that the United States would not recognize Taiwan as an independent state.
 On the other hand, the United States had extensive contacts with Taiwan under the auspices of the TRA, an Act which also mandated the continued U.S. sale of defense weapons and equipment to Taiwan.
 The nature of U.S. defense commitments and arms sales to Taiwan is defined in Section 3 of the TRA.
 Section 3 is non-specific about the defense articles and services the United States may provide Taiwan.
 It merely calls for "such defense articles and services...as may be necessary," and gives Congress a role in determining what needs Taiwan may have.
 Although PRC officials were satisfied with the U.S. position that it would not recognize Taiwan independence, they objected strenuously to continued U.S. arms sales to Taiwan.
 On August 17, 1982, a U.S.-PRC joint communique addressed this point.
-In that communique, the PRC cited it had a "fundamental policy" of striving for a peaceful solution to the Taiwan question, while the United States stated that it did not seek to carry out a long-term policy of arms sales to Taiwan, that its arms sales to Taiwan will not exceed, either in qualitative or quantitative terms, the level of those supplied in recent years since the establishment of diplomatic relations between the United States and China, and that it intends to reduce gradually its sales of arms to Taiwan.
+In that communique, the PRC cited it had a "fundamental policy" of striving for a peaceful solution to the Taiwan question, while Washington stated that the U.S. did not:

-&lt;sup>1 The texts of the Taiwan Relations Act and the 3 U.S.-China communiques that underpin bilateral U.S.-China-Taiwan relations can be found in CRS Report 96-246.
+1 The texts of the Taiwan Relations Act and the 3 U.S.-China communiques that underpin bilateral U.S.-China-Taiwan relations can be found in CRS Report 96-246.